Eurozone growth soars record 12.7% but fears grow for winter

 The upturn in the July-September quarter — and the worries about what’s ahead — echoed the situation in the United States, where re-openings led to strong third-quarter recovery but didn’t dispel fears for the winter months.

-The European rebound, reflected in figures released Friday, was the largest increase since statistics started being kept in 1995.
+The European rebound, reflected in figures released Friday by EU statistics agency Eurostat, was the largest increase since statistics started being kept in 1995.
 It followed an 11.8% contraction in the second quarter in the 19 European Union member countries that use the euro currency.
 The April-June period was when restrictions on activities and gatherings were most severe during the first wave of the pandemic.
 Many economists had expected a rebound of around 10%.

 The rebound was led by France, with an enormous 18.2% increase, followed by Spain with 16.7% and Italy with 16.1%.